vmware-tanzu-labs/educates-training-platform/docs/samples.rst

     kubectl get all -n lab-markdown-sample

 For each workshop instance a separate namespace is created for the session.
 This is linked to the workshop instance and will be where any applications would be deployed as part of the workshop.
-If the definition of the workshop includes a set of resources which should be automatically created for each session namespace, the will be created by the eduk8s operator.
+If the definition of the workshop includes a set of resources which should be automatically created for each session namespace, they will be created by the eduk8s operator.
 It is therefore possible to pre-deploy applications for each session.

 Deleting the workshop instance
 ------------------------------